Underage Possession of Alcohol

 Interestingly, minors often receive this charge when police are enforcing other laws, such as noise ordinances, and stumble upon underage drinking.
 Whether or not you were consuming alcohol, simply holding a can or glass can result in an arrest and an underage possession of alcohol charge.

 How Can I Help You?

-As a Pittsburgh criminal defense attorney, I have represented numerous youngsters who have been charged with underage possession of alcohol.
-As a testimony to my credentials, I enjoy 10.0 Avvo rating and belong to the elite list of Pennsylvania Super Attorneys.
-I would closely study that charges and prepare the strongest possible defense.
-I shall discredit all the pieces of evidence that have been brought against you and would suggest to you the best course of legal action that protects your rights and interests.
+As a Pittsburgh criminal attorney, I specialize in representing numerous youngsters facing charges of underage possession of alcohol.
+My credentials include a 10.0 Avvo rating and recognition as one of Pennsylvania’s Super Attorneys.
+When you choose my services, I will diligently analyze the charges against you and craft the strongest possible defense.
+My goal is to discredit any evidence presented against you and guide you towards the most effective legal action that safeguards your rights and interests.

-Charges of Underage Possession of Alcohol need to be dealt with strongly.
-For help and a free consultation, call me at (412) 612-2210, 412-389-0805 or contact me online.
-The Pittsburgh criminal defense attorneys at Logue Law Group serve the Pittsburgh area, its surrounding counties, West Virginia, and Ohio.
+If you require assistance or a free consultation, please call me at 844.PITT.DUI or 412-389-0805, or contact me online.
+The Pittsburgh criminal defense attorneys at Logue Law Group proudly serve the Pittsburgh area, its surrounding counties, West Virginia, and Ohio.

 Want More Information About Pennsylvania Law as it Applies to Minors?

 For more information regarding Pennsylvania law as it applies to minors, you can find definitions and descriptions in the Pennsylvania Code under Title 18, Chapter 63.